 1. Using time management tools and apps

 Various time management tools are available to automate this task.
-With these tools it becomes easier to prioritise once tasks and responsibilities want to know what is time management.
+With these tools, it becomes easier to prioritize once tasks and responsibilities want to know what is time management.

 Mailman– for better time management by managing your emails.

 It is an email management software that lets you function in your inbox on your terms.
 It lets you set predetermined slots.
 Mailman makes sure that you receive emails in only that dedicated slot.
 Thus Mailman takes away distractions as you know what is time management.

 You can also allow certain important senders to bypass these preset slots.
 Thus, you can continue receiving only those important emails as part of your email management strategy..
 Mailman also blocks emails from unknown sources.
 But it gives you a summary of those blocked emails for you to see through.

 Kiwi– efficiency with the Google universe

 Kiwi identifies how important but extensive Gmail can be.
 Hence it combines all of Gmail and its counterparts, including Contacts and Calendar, into one desktop application.
 The app also brings along the Google Docs and Google Sheets associated with the Gmail account.
 Thus Kiwi basically brings all of your Gmail essentials under a roof to let you know what is time management.